 Pricing table

-This is where vendors either respect your time or waste it.
+Pricing belongs near the top because this is where vendors either respect your time or don’t.

 | Vendor | Public starting price | API access | Pricing style | Opaque? | Notes |